-The hunt for exploration of hydrocarbon in Pakistan initiated in 1868 when the first spud was made at Kundal near Mianwalli, that continue till present day.
+The exploration of hydrocarbon in Pakistan initiated in 1868 at Kundal near Mianwalli, that continue till present day.
 Most of the Rocks in Pakistan are sedimentary and quite rich in petroliferous material.
 The exploration companies search for structural and stratigraphic traps where most of the hydrocarbons accumulate.
 Most of such structures are present in areas where there is intense folding and faulting i-e Potwar area.
 The possibility of major discoveries, either in on-shore or off-shore areas, is considered quite bright (Sroor, 2010).